 This prospectus is a part of a registration statement that we filed with the Securities and Exchange Commission (the "Commission") utilizing a "shelf" registration process.
 Under this shelf registration process, we may sell any combination of the securities described in this prospectus in one or more offerings up to a total dollar amount of \$12,500,000.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities under this shelf registration, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
-We may also authorize one or more free writing prospectus set to be provided to you that may contain material information relating to these offerings.
+We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to these offerings.
 The prospectus supplement and any related free writing prospectus that we may authorize to be provided to you may also add, update or change information contained in this prospectus or in any documents that we have incorporated by reference into this prospectus.
 You should read this prospectus, any applicable prospectus supplement and any related free writing prospectus, together with the information incorporated herein by reference as described under the heading "Where You Can Find More Information."

 You should rely only on the information that we have provided or incorporated by reference in this prospectus, any applicable prospectus supplement and any related free writing prospectus that we may authorize to be provided to you.
 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus, any applicable prospectus supplement or any related free writing prospectus that we may authorize to be provided to you.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement.
-This prospectus and the accompanying supplement to this prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
-You should not assume that the information contained in this prospectus supplement or that any information we have incorporated by reference is correct on any date subsequent to the date of the document or that any information we have incorporated by reference is correct on any date subsequent to the date of the document incorporated by reference is correct on any related free writing prospectus, any applicable prospectus supplement or any related or securities sold on a later date.
+This prospectus and the accompanying supplement to this prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus and the accompanying supplement to this prospectus constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
+You should not assume that the information contained in this prospectus, any applicable prospectus supplement or any related free writing prospectus is accurate on any date subsequent to the date set forth on the front of the document or that any information we have incorporated by reference is correct on any date subsequent to the date of the document incorporated by reference, even though this prospectus, any applicable prospectus supplement or any related free writing prospectus is delivered or securities sold on a later date.